lilleberg/Semester-project-2/README.md

 ## Description

 This project is a website where users can add products to the cart.
 An admin can also sign in and be able to add, edit and delete products.
-We also had a focus on certain design elements learnt Design 2.
+We also had a focus on certain design elements learnt in Design 2.
 Strapi is used for the backend.
 LocalStorage is used to save the JWT.

 ## Built with